chickenPopcorn/EqEq/notes/final-report.md

 <!-- } -->

 # Conclusions <!-- { DRI: Lanting -->

+As stated at the bigining, EqualEqual aims to provide students an easy tool to solve lengthy and error-prone mathematical equations.
+With all the features we mentioned above, we belive that EqualEqual has succeeded in becoming such a user-friendly and smart language.
+Due to the time manner, we are not able to have it been extremly powerful.
+However, We expect it to be more powerful, e.g: solve complex variable circular dependency functions,  in the future by using more sophisticated algorithms.

 <!-- end conclusions } -->

 # Full Code Listing <!-- { DRI: Nam -->